maresb/docker-build-veracrypt/README.md

 docker rmi maresb/docker-build-veracrypt
 ```

-### 2. Copy the executable from the image via a temporary container.
+### 2. Copy the licenses and executables from the image via a temporary container.
 ```
 id=$(docker create build-veracrypt)
 docker cp $id:veracrypt .